Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 Pros

-• 41mm case is sized for smaller wrists, the only AMOLED running flagship in this size
+• 41mm case is the only AMOLED running flagship in this size

 • Training readiness algorithm tells you when to push hard vs recover